Long Mount Athos Worry Beads – Natural Wood – Nutmeg aroma – Metal Cross

 Extremely rare and beautiful, it will be an ideal gift for your loved ones.

-It is available in black, bordeaux & bright brown color and has been made with love, care and prayer by Athonite Monks on the Garden of Virgin Mary!
+It is available in black, bordeaux & green color and has been made with love, care and prayer by Athonite Monks on the Garden of Virgin Mary!

 Origin: Mount Athos